mez-FMDA/test2/docs/Market_Facilitator/FMAR_Design/Ecosystem_Architecture/User_Case_Catalogue/Customer_Onboarding/Register_Service_Provider.md

 *   What is the process for an FSP to authorize/de-authorize an external platform to manage its FMAR data?
 *   What are the data validation responsibilities: what checks does the external platform perform vs. what checks does FMAR SPUM perform on data received via API?
 *   How will FMAR SPUM handle potential conflicts if an FSP attempts direct registration while also being managed via an external platform?
+*   How would DSI Trust Services function to attest for FSP in Scenario B where DPN installed on external platform?

 ## 12. Related Artefacts